FAQs

 What is the company’s safety record?

-Safety is Maritimes’ top priority.
-According to the National Transportation Safety Board, the interstate natural gas pipeline system is the safest energy delivery system in the nation.
-The pipeline is designed, constructed and operated in accordance with safety requirements mandated by the U.S. Department of Transportation (DOT).
+Safety is Maritimes & Northeast Pipeline Operations top priority.
+Our pipeline is designed, constructed and operated in accordance with safety requirements mandated by the U.S. Department of Transportation (DOT).

 Are herbicides used along the pipeline corridor to control growth of vegetation?